SunilKuruba/AWS-Bedrock-Based-LLM-Conversation-API-with-Ollama-Integration-with-Dockerized-Deployment/README.md

 ## 3. Configure AWS API Gateway

 1. Set up an AWS API Gateway to expose RESTful endpoints.
-2. Create and configure API routes to invoke the AWS Lambda function.
+2. Create and configure API route to invoke the AWS Lambda function.
 3. Update the `awsLambdaApiGateway` in config file with gateway route.

 ---